bhdzllr/facebook-pages-for-wordpress/README.md

 When removing the tick from the checkbox, the post will be deleted from Facebook.
 When moving a post in WordPress to the trash, the post remains on Facebook, when deleting it from WordPress, the post is also deleted from Facebook.

+## Thanks ##

+Thanks to "prunmit" for the (tips in his post)["https://wordpress.stackexchange.com/questions/195486/allow-facebook-to-preview-posts-before-published"] with the Facebook bots for scheduled posts.